yash-gautam9953/BhoomiNet-backend/FRONTEND_BACKEND_INTEGRATION.md

 # Frontend Integration Guide

-This guide is for frontend developers who need to consume the Bhoomi backend APIs.
+This guide is for frontend developers who need to consume the Provectus backend APIs.

 ## 1) Base URLs